Outliers Dimensions that Disrupt Transformers Are Driven by Frequency: Conclusion

 \section{Conclusion}

-To the best of our knowledge, this is the first work to establish the correlation between token frequency and outlier dimension phenomenon in Transformer-based models (in particular BERT and RoBERTa).
-We also find that outlier magnitude correlates with the vertical self-attention pattern, which enables the attention to the classification tokens.
+To the best of our knowledge, this is the first work to directly link the outlier dimension phenomenon in Transformer-based models (in particular BERT and RoBERTa) to encoded token frequency in pre-training data.
+We also find that the magnitude of hidden state dimensions corresponding to outliers correlates with the vertical self-attention pattern, which enables the attention to the classification tokens.
 Furthermore, we find that there are two types of outliers: some of them affect the MLM performance the most in the middle layers (where the correlation with token frequency is also at its peak), and for others the impact grows towards the final layers (even though the correlation with token frequency decreases).

-Our findings suggest that outliers are not only a feature of the architecture of the current Transformer-based language models: their existence is related to the highly skewed token frequency distribution in textual pre-training data.
-This suggests that to mitigate anisotropy we might need to design a pre-training scheme that better takes into account tokens frequency.
+Our findings suggest that outliers are due not to the Transformer architecture per se, but rather to the highly skewed token frequency distribution in textual pre-training data.
+In that case, to mitigate anisotropy we might need to design a pre-training scheme that better accounts for such distributions.